Name Change for

 Is it legal to change your name?

 In the UK, anyone over the age of 16 has the legal right to change their name by Deed Poll.
-This includes people currently serving a prison sentence, those on parole/license, and those with spent or unspent convictions.
+This includes people currently serving a prison sentence, those on parole/Licence, and those with spent or unspent convictions.
 However, you cannot change your name to deceive authorities or to hide a criminal past for fraudulent purposes.

 The Notification Rule

 While you can change your name, you are legally required to notify the police, probation service, or any relevant registry of your new name.
-Failure to do so can result in a breach of your license or a separate criminal offence.
+Failure to do so can result in a breach of your Licence or a separate criminal offence.

 1. Individuals on the Sex Offenders Register